shirblc/angular-gulp/README.md

 ### Running Tests

 Running tests is done through the dedicated Gulp task.
-All you need to do is run `gulp test` in the terminal; this will start Karma and trigger Browserify's compilation of tests and project files.
+All you need to do is run `gulp test` in the terminal; this will start Karma and trigger Rollup's compilation of tests and project files.

 Running end-to-end tests is also done through the dedicated gulp task.
 Running `gulp e2e` in the terminal will bundle up assets for testing, fire up the development server and run Protractor.
 Once Protractor is done testing, the development server is killed automatically by gulp.